Sergio Rochet: International career

 On 5 March 2021, Rochet was named in the Uruguay national team's 35-man preliminary squad for 2022 FIFA World Cup qualifying matches against Argentina and Bolivia.
 However, CONMEBOL suspended those matches next day amid concern over the COVID-19 pandemic.
 He made his international debut on 27 January 2022 in a 1–0 win against Paraguay.

 He was picked for the 2022 World Cup squad and started all three of Uruguay’s games, keeping a clean sheet in two of them.
 He also saved an André Ayew penalty against Ghana, but it was not enough for Uruguay to qualify for the round of 16.

+On 31 May 2026, Rochet was named in Uruguay's 26-man squad for the 2026 FIFA World Cup.